JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 end
 ```

-and then pass it to the `decorate` keyword:
+and then pass it to the `decorate` keyword.
+By default, the graphics origin when the function is called is placed at the midpoint (0.5) of the arrow's shaft.

 ```@example
 using Luxor # hide